-Council collects kerbside recyclables, garbage and, since 2017, greenwaste from households within established collection areas and other localities with sufficient demand.
-Businesses are eligible for garbage collection only.
+Council collects kerbside garbage, recyclables and also greenwaste from households within established collection areas and other localities with sufficient demand.

 Townships, rural living and all other zoned land in compulsory and non-compulsory areas are serviced by a 240 litre fortnightly garbage collection and a 240 litre fortnightly recycling collection.
-If you live within a non-compulsory area or have an additional service, you are able to opt out at any time, by advising Council.
+If you live within a non-compulsory area or have an additional service, you are able to opt out at any time, by advising Council in writing.

 Garbage - Urban Areas